Henry Joy McCracken: Rebel commander

 The north did not respond to the call from Dublin and the south to rise on 23 May 1798.
 On 1 June, Robert Simms—one of the few United leaders still at liberty—resigned his county command in County Antrim rather than proceed without greater certainty of French assistance.
 The next day, when the remaining "colonels" still vacillated, junior officers turned to McCracken.
+Already on the 21st, the day appointed by the Leinster Directory for a general uprising, he had shown himself willing to act.
+He had proposed leading a party to seize the officers of the Belfast garrison as they gathered for a social evening at the Assembly Rooms.

-McCracken's standing among Defenders may have urged his elevation: David Bailie Warden (who on 10 June was to lead the rebels against Newtownards) recalls his North Down command receiving a report that while the Antrim colonels were "adverse to action" the Defenders were "5,000 all ready for action".
+McCracken's standing among Defenders may also have urged his elevation: David Bailie Warden (who on 10 June was to lead the rebels against Newtownards) recalls his North Down command receiving a report that while the Antrim colonels were "adverse to action" the Defenders were "5,000 all ready for action".
 McCracken was one of the few Presbyterian leaders of the movement broadly known to Catholics, a possible measure of which was his rescue from Yeomanry in Belfast, just days before, by residents of the town's "Irish quarter", Hercules Street.

 McCracken proclaimed the "First Year of Liberty" on 6 June.
 There were widespread local musters in the county, including seizures of Ballymena and Randalstown (and in conjunction with them, west of the Bann, at Maghera), but before they could coordinate most were burying their arms and returning to their farms and workplaces.
 The issue had been decided by the following evening.
 McCracken, commanding a body of four to six thousand, failed, with heavy losses, to seize Antrim Town where he had planned to surprise a meeting of the county's magistrates.

 Catholic Defenders turned out, but in the march upon the town tensions with the Presbyterian United Irish may have caused some desertions and a delay in McCracken's planned assault.
 The Crown forces meanwhile prepared and were able to surprise McCracken with reinforcements from their main base in Lisburn.

 On 10 June McCracken, together with his brother William, James Hope, James Orr, James Dickey and about 50 other rebel survivors took refuge on the slopes of Slemish, near Ballymena.
 Intent on joining the insurgents in Down, McCracken and a diminished band passed west of Ballyclare with hopes of crossing the Lagan at Shaw's Bridge.
 They had almost reached Derriaghy when, on the 14th, they received news of the decisive defeat of the United Army of Down at Ballynahinch on the 12th.
 The group turned back to Slemish where, pursued by Scottish Fencibles, they dispersed.